Our Wave News: August’s Intersectional Insights

 Spanish Football Federation (RFEF) president Luis Rubiales refuses to resign after FIFA opened a disciplinary proceeding over the unsolicited kiss of Jenni Hermoso following the World Cup win over England.
 The forced kiss over Hermoso took headlines and social media by storm, but he was also seen hugging other Spain players and kissing them on the cheek.
 Rubiales’ initial response to his behavior was met with him calling those who criticized him “idiots.”
 The backlash from Spain, including its prime minister and other government officials, called upon him to step down from the federation.
 His later published apology was deemed insufficient, with Irene Montero, the minister for equality, describing it as a “form of sexual violence.”
 You can read more about this developing story here.

 Baylor University, despite its alleged history of Title IX violations, has been granted religious exemption by the Biden Administration’s Department of Education for Title IX provisions that hold schools accountable for sexual harassment and violence against LGBTQ students.
 The exemption protects the university from complaints that would cause other schools to lose federal funding.
 This means Baylor University can deny queer students’ claims they were harassed based on their gender identity and sexual orientation.
 Baylor University is a Baptist institution that argued that its faith “affirms the biblical understanding of sexuality as a gift from God” and demands “purity in singleness and fidelity in marriage between a man and a woman as the biblical norm.”
-The Department of Education granted the exemption based on the current Title IX ruling
+The Department of Education granted the exemption based on the current Title IX ruling.

 The U.S. Department of Justice announced $51.86 million in grant awards to support victims of sexual assault.
 The Office of Violence Against Women (OVW) grant funding will provide services to every state and the District of Columbia, including American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, Puerto Rico, and the Virgin Islands.
 The funds are made available from the implementation of the Violence Against Women Act (VAWA).
 In a statement from Attorney General Vanita Gupta, she says, “It is critically important that all victims of sexual assault are able to access support and safety.”
-You can learn more about the OVW implementation initiatives at www.justice.gov/ovw
+You can learn more about the OVW implementation initiatives at www.justice.gov/ovw.

 Our Wave depends on your generous contributions for our continued success.
-Donate today and support us as we work to support survivors of sexual assault.
+Donate today and support us as we work to support survivors of sexual harm.